Leave 'Em Laughing: Plot

 Stan cannot sleep owing to a painful toothache.
-Ollie, attempting to aid Stan, retrieves a hot-water bottle from the bathroom but repeatedly steps on a tack strewn across the floor.
+Ollie, attempting to aid Stan, retrieves a hot-water bottle from the bathroom but repeatedly steps on a tack on the floor.
 Subsequently, a mishap occurs as the water bottle lid loosens, resulting in water spilling onto the bed.
 This disturbance prompts their landlord to intervene, issuing an ultimatum for their eviction the following morning.
 A physical altercation ensues between the duo and the landlord, culminating in the latter's apparent fall down the stairs.

-The subsequent day finds Stan seeking dental treatment for his toothache.
-However, his fear impedes his cooperation during the procedure.
-In a turn of events, Ollie inadvertently becomes the recipient of the dental procedure intended for Stan.
-Upon Ollie's unwitting extraction, the dentist mistakenly administers nitrous oxide gas to Stan, rendering them both unconscious.
+The next day finds Stan seeking dental treatment for his toothache.
+However, his fear causes him to resist the dentist.
+In a turn of events, Ollie accidentally becomes the recipient of the dental procedure intended for Stan.
+When Ollie awakens from the effect of the nitrous oxide gas, he administers the same gas to Stan, but too liberally, rendering them both unconscious.
 The effects of the gas extend to the dental staff as well.

 Upon regaining consciousness, Stan and Ollie exit the dental office, still under the influence of the gas, resulting in uncontrollable laughter.
 This sets the stage for a chaotic sequence involving their impaired driving, leading to a series of mishaps at a bustling intersection.
-Their encounters include a confrontation with a traffic police officer, resulting in a scuffle, and a misguided attempt by the officer to transport them to jail, culminating in the immersion of their vehicle into an open sewer.
+Their encounters include a confrontation with a traffic police officer, resulting in a scuffle, and an attempt by the officer to transport them to jail, culminating in the immersion of their vehicle into an open sewer.